wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

 Known OUIs and Vendor Class Identifiers are declared in :file:`/etc/dhcp/dhcpd_update/*` files.

-If you want your XiVO DHCP server to serve also unknown hosts (like PCs) follow these instructions:
+If you want your Wazo DHCP server to serve also unknown hosts (like PCs) follow these instructions:

 #.
 Create a custom template for the :file:`dhcpd_subnet.conf.tail` file::